-The Student Travel Team will make reasonable attempts to contact you to confirm your attendance prior to Student Travel preparing the itinerary and making your bookings.
+The Travel Services Team will make reasonable attempts to contact you to confirm your attendance prior to Student Travel preparing the itinerary and making your bookings.
+Attempts to contact will be made by phone, SMS and Email.

-Note - You are required to confirm or cancel your travel arrangements with Student Travel before

-12.00 pm on the Wednesday before the workshop commences, otherwise your travel will be automatically cancelled by the Student Travel team and your Lecturer will be notified.
+Note - You are required to confirm or cancel your travel arrangements with Student Travel before 12.00 pm on the Wednesday before the workshop commences, otherwise your travel will be automatically cancelled by the Student Travel team and your Lecturer will be notified.

-A list showing students' dates and times of arrival and departure are located at the Residential office and the Student Travel office (Batchelor and Desert Peoples Centre Campus in Alice Springs).
+A list showing students' dates and times of arrival and departure are located at the Residential office and the Travel Services Office in Building Orange 2 and in the Reception Building at the Desert Peoples Centre Campus in Alice Springs...